Rock Board of Education names Terry W. Worrell as interim superintendent

 In addition, Worrell has served as an adjunct professor at Gardner-Webb University, UNCG and University of the Cumberlands.

-A former principal of Page High School in Greensboro, Worrell has received numerous awards for her outstanding work as an educator.
+A former principal of Walter Hines Page High School in Greensboro, Worrell has garnered numerous awards for her outstanding work as an educator.
 In 2017, the North Carolina Association for Supervision and Curriculum Development (NCASCD) named Dr. Worrell the Distinguished Educator of the Year.

 In 2019, Gov. Roy Cooper awarded Worrell the Order of the Long Leaf Pine.
 She also has served on the 2014 Board of Examiners for the Malcolm Baldrige National Quality Award program, president of NCASCD, and in 2019 was appointed as a board trustee for the North Carolina Center for the Advancement of Teaching.